 With four distinct seasons, Scandinavia has plenty to offer all year long.
 When is best to visit for you is personal and may depend on your pre-booked holidays, what you want to see and experience, or your preferred season.

-Read below for our short and sweet handy guide for the best time to visit Scandinavia.
+Read below for a short-and-sweet guide to the best time to visit Scandinavia.

 Summer in Scandinavia, the months of July and August, is a great time to visit.
-At this time of year, you’re more likely to have pleasant weather and nature comes alive with locals as well as travellers heading outside to experience the great outdoors.
+At this time of year, you’re more likely to have pleasant and stable weather.
+Nature comes alive and locals and visitors alike can enjoy the great outdoors.

-The summer is also a good time for a driving tour, so you can hit the road, enjoy the warmer weather, get off the beaten track, and find your own corner of paradise.
+The summer is also a good time for a road trip.
+Take the wheel, enjoy the warmer weather, go off the beaten track, and find your own corner of paradise.

-Travelling during the off-season has many benefits that you may enjoy, especially as you can experience the country at your own relaxed pace.
+Travelling during in winter has many benefits that you may enjoy.
+One of which is experiencing the country at your own relaxed pace.

-While summertime may be a great time to visit the Nordic countries, it is not the best time to see the northern lights.
+While summer may be ideal to visit the Nordic countries, it is not the best time to see the northern lights.

 Best places to visit in Scandinavia

-Encompassing Denmark, Norway and Sweden, this northern region of Europe has so much to offer!
+Encompassing Denmark, Norway and Sweden, this northern region of Europe has so much to offer.
 While planning a trip around Scandinavia, the only challenge you’ll have is to narrow down the places you’ll want to see.
-To help you create the best itinerary, we’ve put together a list of some of our favourites.

-Oslo is where nature meets urban vibes.
-Head outdoors to admire its green hills and mountains, or enjoy the vibrant cultural life, visiting the world-renowned museums and galleries, such as the Munch Museum or the Viking Ship Museum.
+Head outdoors to admire the green hills and surrounding mountains of Oslo.
+Or enjoy the vibrant cultural life, visiting world-renowned museums and galleries, such as the Munch Museum or the Kon-Tiki Museum.

 Bergen, Norway’s second largest city, is a great place to experience rich cultural and historical attractions, as well as seeing majestic natural wonders.